Spinning radar logo

 (If you arrived here from 'End Game' Click to return to your place there)

 The modulator was contained within the largest cabinet in the room.
 The front had a glass window and within could be seen the Pulse Forming Network, a 25:1 ratio transformer, a mercury pool switch and porcelain insulators everywhere, and the combined effect of these components was to brew up the enormous 25kV pulses to send up to the magnetron.
-That was in the rotating cabin so a bank of sliprings were mounted on an axial column which came down from the cabin and rotated with it.
-The 25kV pulses were applied to the end of a highly insulated conductor which went up the centre of the column.
+That was situated in the rotating cabin so a bank of sliprings were mounted on an axial column which came down from the cabin and rotated with it.
+The 25kV pulses were applied to the end of a highly insulated conductor which went co-axially up the centre of the column.
 Also downstairs was the 'Emotrol' turning motor control cabinet.
 Details of the turning gear are provided on a separate page.
 One corner of the room was partitioned off to form a small office and this was equipped with just a bench, chair, and table.
 The literature consisted of Air Publications, a Signal Office Diary Signal Office Diary and the Meter Readings Book.
 There were about fifty meters built into the various cabinets, giving some indication of the state of health of the electronics the cabinets contained and their readings were required to be recorded every two hours.
-All the units had associated cooling fans and when 'on watch' their combined noise was difficult to live with.
-It was always a relief to get out of the door.
+All the units had associated cooling fans and when one was 'on watch' their combined noise was difficult to live with.
+It was always a relief to get out into the fresh air.

 Rat Race diagramThe TR switch was an extremely cunning arrangement of circles and short bits of waveguide known as 'the rat race'.
 This allowed both transmitter and receivers to use the common aerial array without the receiver being blown to pieces by the massive transmitter pulse.
+I rate this as the most electronically elegant piece of engineering in the whole of the Type 80.

 In this diagram the output pulses from the magnetron arrive at the top left and leave for the aerial top right.